-C7109 Veterinary Medical Applications
+C7109 Veterinary Science

-Prerequisite: Equine Science and Small Animal Management, or Livestock Production
+Prerequisite: Equine Science and Small Animal Management

 Students may travel off campus and must wear scrubs when off campus in a clinical setting.

 Veterinary Medical Applications covers topics relating to veterinary practices, including practices for large and small animal species.
 To prepare for careers in the field of animal science, students must attain academic skills and knowledge, acquire technical knowledge and skills related to animal systems and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.